tonyshui/simplicity/_posts/2018-3-24-Ripple-Effects.md

 The assassination of Archduke Franz Ferdinand of Austria in 1914 triggered WWI.
 WWI propelled the U.S. forward as the leading power and creditor in the world as European countries sunk into debt and monarchies crumbled.
 Most historians agree that the losses suffered and harsh conditions post-WWI contributed to an atmosphere of bitterness that allowed the rise of the Nazi Party and the start of WW2.
 The balance of power after WW2 led to the Cold War, and the ensuing space race.

-Although each link in a chain of events may not be directly responsible for the next, it's mind-boggling to think that the assasination of a single person potentially contributed to the United States placing a man on the moon decades later.
+Although each link in a chain of events may not be directly responsible for the next, it's mind-boggling to think that the assassination of a single person potentially contributed to the United States placing a man on the moon decades later.

 <!--more-->